mainnet-cash/mainnet-js/README.md

 ## How can I use it?

-The rest service can be called as a REST api from any language that POST json.
-Additionally client libraries can be generated automatically if preferred in [most common languages](https://openapi-generator.tech/docs/generators/).
-You don't need to write javascript or typescript to use it.
+The rest service can be called as a REST api from any language that can POST and receive json.
+Additionally, client libraries can be generated automatically if preferred in [most common languages](https://openapi-generator.tech/docs/generators/).
+You don't need to write javascript or typescript to use mainnet.

 However, the typescript library is also compiled for use directly in nodejs, or as ECMA script for webapps, or as a webpack bundle for use from a single file.